wp-plugins/rs-head-cleaner/readme.txt

 * **Removes Version numbers from CSS and JS** in the HEAD for the same security reasons you hide WordPress version.
 Will also improve site loading speed because removing version numbers from the CSS & JS links will allow browsers to properly cache these files, as well as helping your site code to validate.
 This feature improves your Google PageSpeed score.
 * **Removes junk WordPress code** from the HEAD of your site: **RSD link**, **Windows Live Writer Manifest link**, **WordPress Shortlinks** (also removed from HTTP Headers), **Adjacent Posts links (REL = PREV/NEXT)** as all are unnecessary, hurt your SEO and clutter your site code.
 * **Moves JavaScripts from the HEAD to the footer** section of your site for major speed improvements in page loading.
-* **Combines, minifies, and caches CSS and JavaScript files** for even better speed improvements in page loading.
+* **Combines, minifies, and caches all of your site's CSS and JavaScript files into a single gzip compressed file** (of each type) for even better speed improvements in page loading.
 * **Removes HTML comments** from your site's code.
 Many plugins and themes add notes in the HTML code of your site using HTML comments.
 After a while this can add up, slowing down your page and possibly exposing information about plugins you are using.
 With this plugin, all that junk is removed automatically.
 * **Fixes the "Read more"** link so it displays the entire post when you click, not just the part after the "#more".
+* **This is one of the fastest and most lightweight** JS/CSS compression & minification plugins you can find.
+It doesn't contain huge libraries.

 Several of these features work together to improve page loading speed and will improve your Google PageSpeed score and Yahoo YSlow score.
 Do a before & after test with GTMetrix to see what I mean.